mobile app bar

 NASCAR Cup Series driver Noah Gragson during Daytona 500 media day at Daytona International Speedway.

-Yet beneath the surface, his road through the sport has carried more than its share of bumps.
+Yes, Gragson is a constant source of positive energy.
+However, beneath the surface, he has endured his share of travails.
 In 2019, his father, Scott Gragson, was arrested for DUI following a crash in a Las Vegas neighborhood that resulted in a death.
+The case led to imprisonment for Scott.
+Noah, however, rarely addressed the topic in public.
+That changed this year.

-The case led to imprisonment for the elder Gragson.
-However, Noah has rarely addressed the topic in public.
-That changed during the latest season of NASCAR: Full Speed, where the driver openly spoke about his father and the impact of the situation on his life.
+In the latest season of NASCAR: Full Speed, Gragson spoke about his father’s imprisonment and the impact of the situation on his life.

 “I just never really talked about it publicly because I wasn’t really comfortable with it.
 Now I’ve kind of taken the approach of, ‘That’s a part of my journey.
 That’s a chapter in my life that makes me who I am.’
 So it’s kind of owning, ‘Hey, this is the situation that I’m in, and this is part of my life.’
 I try not to hide anything.
-I try to be an open book.”
+I try to be an open book,” continued Gragson.

 “I felt like Full Speed was the biggest platform I’ve been on to give people a behind-the-scenes look at who I am as a person and the driver I am, and the son and brother and friend I am to people.
-It just seemed like it was the appropriate time for me to tell that story,” he continued.
+It just seemed like it was the appropriate time for me to tell that story,” he added.

-The hesitation around the topic had surfaced before as well.
-Gragson noted that he had been invited more than once to appear on The Dale Jr. Download, and the podcast is known for conversations that dig deep into both career and life away from the track.
-But he declined those invitations because he expected the conversation to bring up his father, and he did not feel ready for it at the time.
+Gragson had been quite hesitant to speak about his father in the past.
+He spoke about how he had been invited more than once to appear on The Dale Jr. Download.
+The podcast is known for conversations that dig deep into both career and life away from the track.

 Post Edited By:Rahul Ahluwalia